UCL/STIR/src/SimSET/README.txt

 A script to run SimSET.
 It takes input images that STIR can read, and a few templates input files.

+- add_SimSET_results.sh
+A script to add results from run_SimSET.sh from different simulations.
+Useful if for example to increase statistics.
+WARNING: this script first calls mult_num_photons.sh in an attempt to handle cases where you have different number of decays per simulations.
+However, this most definitely does not handle cases where you change importance sampling parameters.

 How to use
 -----------
 You first have to tell these routines where your SimSET installation is located, for instance